nnethercott/HongKongLandslides/README.md

 <a name="model"/>

 ## Model
+We consider a Cox generalized linear model with link function given by the exponential to model the intensity surface which drives landslide occurences in each grid cell, $s_{i}\in D\subset \mathbb{R}^{2}$.
+Essentially this intensity surfce takes into account underlying geospatial covariates along with assumed noise given by measurement errors and influences due to spatial proximity, and maps them to a scalar denoting the rate of landslide occurences in the given cell.

+We assume an exponential covariance function, $\rho$, though one can certainly consider a CAR formulation in which the sparsity of the proximity matrix allows for faster computations at higher levels of grid refinement.

 $$\begin{align*}Y(s_{i}) | \lambda &\sim Po(\lambda(s_{i}))\\\\\\
 \log \lambda(s_{i}) | \beta, w, \epsilon &= X(s_{i})\beta + w(s_{i}) + \epsilon(s_{i})\\\\\\
 \beta | \nu &\sim \mathcal{N}(\textbf{0}, \nu^{2} I_{k+1})\\\\\\